E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 This lab compares two methods of routing traffic between VLANs:

-- Router-on-a-Stick using router subinterfaces
+- **Router-on-a-Stick (ROAS)** using router subinterfaces
-- Switch Virtual Interfaces on a multilayer switch
+- **Switch Virtual Interfaces (SVIs)** on a multilayer switch

-Both use the same VLANs and addressing plan but operate independently.
+Two disconnected networks were built in the same Packet Tracer file.
+Both use the same VLANs and IP addressing so each routing method can be configured and tested independently.

+---

+## Objectives

+- Separate Sales and Engineering hosts into different VLANs
+- Configure Router-on-a-Stick using an 802.1Q trunk and router subinterfaces
+- Configure inter-VLAN routing using SVIs on a multilayer switch
+- Verify Layer 3 interfaces and directly connected routes
+- Test communication between VLAN 10 and VLAN 20
+- Compare external router-based routing with multilayer-switch routing

 ---